 Example Two: After decades of anti-smoking public health initiatives which included, along with health warnings, the association of smoking with bad breath, yellow teeth, and stinking clothes and hair, I somehow don’t think food would be marketed with a cigarette in its mouth (1950).

 Example Three: This candy ad begins “Some tigers eat people.
 I eat tigers.
 His tail was 3 chocolates longer.”
 Then, it continues, “P.S.
 I made a gun from the tube.”
-Today, in most parts of the U.S., childhood innocence is no longer marketed with firearms.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Today, in most parts of the U.S., childhood innocence is no longer marketed with firearms.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.